-The MAPA risk education programs are planned based on community impact criteria where certain indicators are developed for the planning and prioritization EORE intervention.
-The EORE teams of the accredited organizations are tasked to deliver RE sessions there.
-The teams are also trained to undertake a community mapping to identify the at-risk group of people including men, women, girls and boys in the target communities to deliver RE to them.
-In addition, the EORE teams also conduct pre and post RE assessment.
-The purpose of pre RE assessment is to know about the level of understanding of audience about the presence of EO, the threat, how they react when facing EO and what risk mitigation steps are they taking to ensure their safety and the safety of others in the community, considering the feedback, the teams deliver RE.
+To ensure EORE programs are effective and targeting the at-risk group of people within affected communities; the teams are trained to undertake a community mapping to identify the at-risk group of people including men, women, girls and boys to deliver RE to them.

+In addition, the EORE teams conduct pre and post RE assessment when delivering direct sessions.
+The purpose of pre RE assessment is to know about the level of understanding of the target audience about the presence of EO in the area, the threat posed by EO, how they react when facing EO and what risk mitigation steps are they taking to ensure their safety and the safety of others in the community.
+Considering the findings of per EORE assessment, the teams adjust their sessions and deliver RE to the at-risk people.
 After the delivery of RE, the teams ask similar questions to understand about the changes in their knowledge on how to mitigate the risk and promote safe behaviour.

 In addition to direct sessions, RE materials including poster, brochures and notebooks with RE messages are distributed within the affected community.
-All the RE materials and messages include CMs.
+All the RE materials and messages include message related to the risk of CMRs.